Become GDPR, CCPA, and HIPAA compliant in the USA

 Imagine: you're launching a cool telemedicine startup.
 You have a platform, your first clients, and investors are already showing interest.
-Suddenly, a user writes: "Delete all my data, in accordance with GDPR."
+Suddenly, a user writes: “Delete all my data, in accordance with GDPR compliance.”
 The team is lost because no one knows how to do it correctly.
 A few weeks later — an official request from the regulator.
 Panic, sleepless nights, a feeling that the business is about to be shut down.
+To many founders, GDPR meaning is unclear until the first real problem arises.

 What is included in the GDPR, CCPA, and HIPAA compliance service?